UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Upgrading to ENERGY STAR-certified appliances is a long-term strategy to significantly reduce energy costs.

-While the upfront purchasing price might seem intimidating during a relocation, these modern certified models operate using a fraction of the electricity required by units built a decade ago.
-Think of this upgrade as one of your long-term strategies to save on your electric bill.
-If you cannot afford a brand-new appliance right after moving in, try a few low-cost steps.
-Use the eco mode on your dishwasher, clean your refrigerator coils, set your fridge to about 37 degrees Fahrenheit and your freezer to 0 degrees Fahrenheit, and avoid keeping a spare fridge running in a hot garage.
+While the initial upfront purchasing price might legitimately seem a bit intimidating during an expensive relocation, these modern certified models operate using a remarkably small fraction of the electricity required by inefficient units built over a decade ago.
+Think of this strategic appliance upgrade as one of your best long-term strategies to save on your electric bill.
+If you cannot realistically afford a brand-new appliance right after moving in, confidently try a few low-cost maintenance steps instead.
+Regularly use the built-in eco mode on your dishwasher, thoroughly clean your dusty refrigerator coils with a vacuum attachment, purposefully set your fridge to about 37 degrees Fahrenheit and your freezer to exactly 0 degrees Fahrenheit, and strictly avoid keeping an old, highly inefficient spare fridge running in a sweltering garage.

 10. Track Daily Usage Before Your Bill Arrives